How to Paint a Garage Door

 Apply a quality exterior paint to the door using the same method as described for priming: bottom to top, starting with the inner panels and working outward to the stiles.

-STEP 7: Apply a second coat of paint as needed.
+Step 7: Apply a second coat of paint, if needed.

-Now, step back to survey your work: If the surface appears to be completely covered, you’re finished!
-If there are uneven patches or spots where the old color shows through, apply a second coat—just let the first one dry for at least 12 hours before starting.
-Once done, remove the tape and let paint dry overnight before opening the door.
+Step back to survey your work: If the surface appears to be completely covered, you’re finished!
+If there are uneven patches or spots where the old color shows through, apply a second coat of paint, but be sure to let the first one dry for at least 12 hours before doing so.
+Once you’re done, remove the tape and let paint dry overnight before opening the door.